hallvardnmbu/IND320/README.md

 The following repository is a simple API server that serves data from a JSON file (although this might easily be exchanged with a database of choice).
 In addition, the server hosts a static website displaying the documentation for the API.

-Exchange `{{ DOMAIN }}` with your domain name, e.g., `ind320.no`.
+Exchange `{{ DOMAIN }}` with your domain name, e.g., `ind320.no`, where it's present.

 This guide is specific for Ubuntu/Debian-based systems.
-For other systems, the commends might differ.
+For other systems, the commands might differ.

 ## Add your data